16 Actions for 16 Days of Activism

 Raise awareness of growing violence by organizing an event online – a quiz night for example – or ask a local expert to speak.
 Invite your colleagues or friends and family to learn more.

 Raise money for the cause and support a local or national charity working to end violence.
 Many fundraising challenges have taken their events online – so you can remotely run a half-marathon or get involved in other challenges remotely to raise money.

 Stand up to violent behaviour, language and sexism when you see it.
 These microaggressions could be a first sign of violence, or the potential for violence, at home.
 Make sure you close it down when you see it and make it clear what’s unacceptable behaviour.

-Take part in our day-long fast for the day this February.
-As part of Moose Hide Campaign Day, we’re asking supporters to fast in solidarity to demonstrate their commitment to stand against growing levels of domestic and gender-based violence.
-Sign-up to fast here.
+Take part in our day-long fast every February.
+As part of Moose Hide Campaign Day, we ask supporters to fast in solidarity to demonstrate their commitment to stand against growing levels of domestic and gender-based violence.
+Stay tuned for more information about our annual events.